ilof2/posterpole.nvim/README.md

     posterpole = {
      -- Comment = {fg = {hex = "#FFF000", cterm = 95 }}
     },
   },
-  adaptive_brightness = {
-    enabled = false,
-    max_brightness = 1, -- maximum brightness for the day
-    min_brightness = -6, -- minimum brightness for the day
-    daylight_duration = 12, -- how long is daylight
-    noon_time = 12 -- hour when the theme will have maximum brightness
-  },
   lualine = {
     transparent = true